clokep/relapse/docs/development/experimental_features.md

 but one should be used if unsure.

-New experimental configuration flags should be added under the `experimental` configuration key (see the `synapse.config.experimental` file) and either explain (briefly) what is being enabled, or include the MSC number.
+New experimental configuration flags should be added under the `experimental` configuration key (see the `relapse.config.experimental` file) and either explain (briefly) what is being enabled, or include the MSC number.